artifex404/wp-power-stats/readme.txt

 === WP Power Stats ===
 Contributors: artifex404
 Donate link: http://www.websivu.com/wp-power-stats/
-Tags: statistics, stats, visit, visits, visitor, visitors, charts, analytics, tracker, hits, live visit, today, yesterday Requires at least: 3.3
+Tags: statistics, stats, visit, visits, visitor, visitors, charts, analytics, tracker Requires at least: 3.3
-Tested up to: 4.0
+Tested up to: 4.2
-Stable tag: 1.4
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Clean & simple visitor statistics for your WordPress site.
+Powerful and accurate real-time statistics for your WordPress site.

 == Description ==

-Track your visitors: browsers, operatings systems, visitors and much more!
+View your site visit statistics in details: browsers, operating systems, visitors and much more!

-One click install: no need to write code or modify the site.
+One click install and you are ready to go!
+A lot of advanced settings to fine-tune the tracking.

-A very lightweight, fast and secure plugin.
+This lightweight plugin is fully integrated in WordPress, which makes it fast, secure and reliable.

 [View sample screenshots](http://wordpress.org/plugins/wp-power-stats/screenshots/)

-This plugin does not use any 3rd party services: All statistical information collected with this plugin will be stored on your server and only you will have access to it.
+Your privacy is important to us.
+All statistical information collected with this plugin will be stored on your server and only you will have access to it.

-== Features ==
+Statistics features:

 * Page views
 * Devices